 Dog-Friendly: yes

-I wanted to avoid wintry conditions over the mountain passes.
-So Anderson Mountain in Prairie, WA it was.
-There were several spinouts on the freeway because of ice.
+I wanted to avoid wintry conditions over the mountain passes this weekend.
+So I resorted to a rainy day backup on Anderson Mountain in Prairie, Washington.
+En route were several spinouts because of ice on the freeway.

-We parked by the gate and then started walking in sunshine.
-I used microspikes on ice in the lower elevation.
-Then I switched to snowshoes before the bridge at 1800′.
-By now, it was mostly cloudy.
+We parked by the gate and soon started walking in the sunshine.
+I put on microspikes lower down to avoid slipping on the ice.
+Then I changed to snowshoes before the bridge at 1800′ as the weather turned cloudy.

 See more trip photos here.

-I wanted to make good use of the packed snow in the forest.
-So we shortcut through a few switchbacks.
-Then we came out onto the road by the clearcut at 2800′.
-We were now in soft snow.
+We used the packed snow in the forest and shortcut through several switchbacks.
+Afterward, we were back on the road above the clear-cut at 2800′.
+We were now in soft snow from there on out.

 See more trip photos here.